-Throughout the Planning Team's public outreach process, the most commonly cited concern was long term maintenance requirements of the proposed trail.
-Currently, segments of the trail are being maintained by a mix of non-profit trail groups (Friends of Pathways, TVTAP), city/county maintenance crews (Jackson, Victor, Driggs) or public agencies (Grand Teton National Park, USFS, Idaho State Parks).
+Throughout the Planning Team's public outreach process, the most commonly cited concern was long-term maintenance requirements of the proposed trail.
+Currently, segments of the trail are being maintained by various public agencies and supported by a mix of non-profit trail groups (Friends of Pathways, TVTAP, Friends of Teton Pass).
 In particular, public land managers have been increasingly challenged to provide sustained maintenance levels on their existing facilities with shrinking maintenance budgets.